 7. Language course regulation

-Take note that the language school puts you a group at the right level for you even if the minimum amount of participants is not achieved for a certain group.
+Take note that the language school puts you in a group at the right level for you even if the minimum amount of participants is not achieved for a certain group.
 Your language course should neither challenge you too much nor too little.

 For more detailed information about our Italian language school’s commendations and accreditations, go to the designated page.